NLM/MBL Biomedical Informatics Course

-The uBio project was originally funded by the Mellon Foundation and is currently supported as a basic part of the informatics infrastructure in the library.
+The uBio project was originally funded by the Mellon Foundation.
 The tools that came out of this project underlie many projects worldwide including the Encyclopedia of Life and the Biodiversity Heritage Library.
 The site receives between 14,000-45,000 hits per hour.
-This May alone uBio delivered 62 GB of data to the world.
-The Main component of the uBio project is a Taxonomic Name Server that acts as a thesaurus.
+The main component of the uBio project is a Taxonomic Name Server that acts as a thesaurus.
 One Taxon can have many names and the same name can refer to many taxa; this project provides services to reconcile these differences.
-There are two component to this: NameBank, a repository of millions of recorded biological names, and ClassificationBank which stores multiple classifications and taxonomic concepts.
+There are two components to this: NameBank, a repository of millions of recorded biological names, and ClassificationBank which stores multiple classifications and taxonomic concepts.
 All data within these components are linked to mechanisms that provide credit and attribution to the experts who provide the name and linage information.
 This project promotes the layered biological informatics infrastructure that allows different expert systems to share common information.
-Other tools provided by this project - LinkIT, FindIT, ParseIT, MapIT, Taxatoy, CrawLIT and TaxonFinder - all seek to retreive digital information, melding it back into uBio or other scientific research projects.
-The TaxonFinder algorithm has been invaluable to the Biodiversity Heritage Library project, scouring all the digitized pages, and tagging the scientific names found within.
+Other tools provided by this project - LinkIT, FindIT, ParseIT, MapIT, Taxatoy, CrawLIT and TaxonFinder - all seek to retrieve digital information, melding it back into uBio or other scientific research projects.
+The TaxonFinder algorithm was invaluable to the early development of the Biodiversity Heritage Library project, scouring all the digitized pages, and tagging the scientific names found within.
 This project is currently unsupported.

 Biology of Aging